scientific-python/cookie/docs/pages/guides/packaging_classic.md

 You can also use this to select your entire build system; we use setuptools above but you can also use others, such as [Flit][] or [Poetry][].
 This is possible due to the `build-backend` selection, as described in PEP 517.
-Scientific Python packages don't often use these since they usually do not allow binary packages to be created and a few common developer needs, like editable installs, look slightly different (a way to include editable installs in PEP 517 is being worked on).
-Usage of these "[hypermodern][]" packaging tools are generally not found in scientific Python packages, but not discouraged; all tools build the same wheels (and they often build setuptools compliant SDists, as well).
+Usage of these "[hypermodern][]" packaging tools is growing in scientific Python packages.
+All tools build the same wheels (and they often build setuptools compliant SDists, as well).

 {% rr PP003 %} Note that `"wheel"` is never required; it is injected automatically by setuptools only when needed.